Skip to main content

 [5,6,7,8],

-OSQL also supports overloading of functions based on array format (but not on shape).
+OSQL supports overloading of array functions based on array formats (but not on shapes).

 create function overload(Array of F64 a, Array of F64 b) -> Real